 Each set of plans will outline future use of lands adjacent to each town and the village boundaries and review the municipal services provided to ratepayers.

-Stantec Consulting has been hired to prepare the IDPs and ICFs which will reflect each of the communities’ aspirations, support sustainable service provision and create a roadmap to guide the future growth and development of these communities over the next 20 years.
+Stantec Consulting has been hired to prepare the ICFs which will reflect each of the communities’ aspirations, support sustainable service provision and create a roadmap to guide the future growth and development of these communities over the next 20 years.